2016 United Kingdom European Union membership referendum

+The results recorded 51.9% of the votes cast being in favour of leaving.
+Most areas of England and Wales had a majority for Leave, and the majority of voters in Scotland, Northern Ireland, Greater London and Gibraltar chose Remain.
+Voter preference correlated with age, level of education and socioeconomic factors.
+The causes and reasoning of the Leave result have been the subject of analysis and commentary.
+Immediately after the result, financial markets reacted negatively worldwide, and Cameron announced that he would resign as prime minister and leader of the Conservative Party, which he did in July.
+The referendum prompted an array of international reactions.
+Jeremy Corbyn faced a Labour Party leadership challenge as a result of the referendum.
+In 2017, the UK gave formal notice of intent to withdraw from the EU, with the withdrawal being formalised in 2020.

 Background

 The European Communities were formed in the 1950s – the European Coal and Steel Community (ECSC) in 1952, and the European Atomic Energy Community (EAEC or Euratom) and European Economic Community (EEC) in 1957.
 The EEC, the more ambitious of the three, came to be known as the "Common Market".
 The UK first applied to join them in 1961, but this was vetoed by France.
-A later application was successful, and the UK joined in 1973; two years later, the first ever national referendum on continuing membership resulted in 67.2% approval, with a 64.62% turnout.
-Political integration gained greater focus when the Maastricht Treaty established the European Union (EU) in 1993, which incorporated (and after the Treaty of Lisbon, succeeded) the European Communities.
+A later application was successful, and the UK joined in 1973; two years later, a national referendum on continuing EC membership resulted in 67.2% voting "Yes" in favour of continued membership, on a 64.6% national turnout.
+However, no further referendums on the issue of the United Kingdom's relationship with Europe were held and successive British governments integrated further into the European project, which gained focus when the Maastricht Treaty established the European Union (EU) in 1993, which incorporated (and after the Lisbon Treaty, succeeded) the European Communities.